Kane County Attorneys for Workers' Compensation Death Benefits

 If an injury or illness that occurred in an employee's workplace ultimately ends in death, family members or dependents of the employee can receive death benefits through the Illinois workers' compensation system.
-Knowledgeable workers' compensation attorneys at Mevorah Law Offices LLC can help advise you about the death benefits you're entitled to through workers' compensation laws.
+Knowledgeable workers' compensation attorneys at Mevorah & Giglio Law Offices can help advise you about the death benefits you're entitled to through workers' compensation laws.

 It is important to understand the law regarding death benefits in your state.
 The rights and details of workers' compensation death benefits vary from state to state, so knowing the law in your particular jurisdiction is crucial in helping you collect the benefits.
 The following sections will help to explain the features found throughout most states.

 In most states, there are two main relationships which workers' compensation death benefits concerns itself with:

 2. Members of the family or household of the deceased

 The idea behind death benefits is to help provide monetary support for those who are affected the most by the employee's death.
 The two beneficiaries mentioned above are presumably the people to whom the death will have a significantly negative impact.
 However, in some cases, state law differentiates between people who are wholly dependent on the deceased versus those who are partially dependent.
 Some states prefer to name the completely dependent people as recipients of the death benefits, leaving the partially dependent to receive reduced awards.

 If you are a spouse or child of the deceased employee, there are some instances where you are considered a dependent without having to provide proof.
 In the case of a voluntary marital separation, however, if the spouse has financial independence, they may not be considered a dependent.